polarbailey/minecraft-crafting-calculator/ROADMAP.md

 - [ ] v1.3 Add Extra Stone (Granite, andesite, diorite, etc.)
 - [ ] v1.4 Add "Decoration" Blocks (ones that don't necessarily serve a function, just for building)
 - [ ] v1.5 Add Multi-Craft option (allow for multiple crafting recipes to be converted together instead of one at a time to get total ingredient list)
+- [ ] v1.6 Work on Search Feature in the Directory
-- [ ] v1.6-1.7 Unknown currently (buffer for final pre 2.0 testing)
+- [ ] v1.7 Unknown currently (buffer for final pre 2.0 testing)
 - [ ] v1.8 Send to WebAssembly for testing Web-based UI
 - [ ] v1.9 Final UI testing
 - [ ] v2.0 Full Web Based application with GUI included